 The heart knitting patterns of this pair of fingerless mittens and leg warmers are quite easy to accomplish.
-They are perfect for your cute daughters who are usually into hearts and fuzzies.
+They are perfect for your cute daughters who are into all the hearts and fuzzies.
 Winter is the time to get lovey-dovey like it’s Valentine’s day. 😉

 4. DIY Knit Pumpkins

-Keep your palms warm by squeezing these knitted squash cuties together or simply making them into autumn decorations.
-Since winter comes right after fall, let these mini squash bring color and warmth to your homes.
+Keep your palms warm by squeezing these knitted squash cuties together, or simply make them into autumn decorations.
+Since winter comes right after fall, let these mini squash bring color and warmth into your home.